 While a well-established forward supply chain exists for the procurement of assets, most manufacturers, retailers, corporations and government agencies have not made significant investments in their reverse supply chain process or systems.
 The reverse supply chain addresses the redeployment and remarketing of surplus and salvage assets.
 These assets generally consist of retail customer returns, overstock products and end-of-life goods or capital assets from both the corporate and government sectors.
-According to the National Retail Federation, a retail industry association, the total value of merchandise returned in the United States for 2012 was estimated to be \$217 billion, up approximately 14% from \$190 billion in 2010.
-In addition, Manfredi and Associates estimates the global market for surplus capital assets to be approximately \$100 billion annually.
+According to the National Retail Federation, a retail industry association, the total value of merchandise returned in the United States for 2013 is estimated to be \$259 billion, up approximately 19% from \$217 billion in 2011.